 The Contributing Authors and Workgroup Members List documents all the authors that contributed to the 2022 CVFPP Update, including DWR management, legal and staff, and consultant staff.
 The Contributing Authors and Workgroup Members List also documents the DWR and consultant authors for each appendix and each supporting document.
-Finally, the Contributing Authors and Workgroup Members List documents all the participants in the various workgroups convened to help inform the development of the 2022 CVFPP Update such as the CVFPB's Coordinating Committee and Advisory Committee.
+Finally, the Contributing Authors and Workgroup Members all the participants in the various workgroups convened to help inform the development of the 2022 CVFPP Update such as the CVFPB's Coordinating Committee and Advisory Committee.

-- Final Draft anticipated September 2022. - This is a 2022 CVFPP Update supporting document; it does not require CVFPB adoption.
+- Contributing Authors and Workgroup Members List available November 2022. - This is a 2022 CVFPP Update supporting document; it does not require CVFPB adoption.

-Document Release Summary
+B.4 Document Release Summary